Palman: Service in the Serbian Empire

 Palman became the "captain of the Alemannic Guard", a mercenary unit under the direct hand of Dušan, consisting of him and his entourage (300 Germans).
 By January or February 1331, Dušan was quarreling with his father, King Stephen Uroš III, perhaps pressured by the nobility.
 According to contemporary pro-Dušan sources, evil advisors turned Uroš III against his son; he decided to seize and exclude Dušan of his inheritance.
 Uroš III sent an army into Zeta against his son, the army ravaged Skadar, but Dušan had crossed the Bojana.
 A brief period of anarchy in parts of Serbia took place before the father and son concluded peace in April 1331.
 Three months later, Uroš III ordered Dušan to meet him.
 Dušan feared for his life and his advisors persuaded him to resist, so Dušan, including Palman's army, marched from Skadar to Nerodimlje, where they besieged his father.
 Uroš III fled, and Dušan captured the treasury and family.
 Dušan then pursued his father, catching up with him at Petrić.
 On 21 August 1331, Uroš III surrendered, and on the advice or insistence of Dušan's advisors, he was imprisoned.
 Dušan is crowned King of All Serbian and Maritime lands in the first week of September.
 Palman too, had his title elevated.

 Next he suppressed revolts in Zeta, by Bogoje, and in Serbian holdings of northern Albania, where he sent his nephew through his sister, Đorđe (Georg) with a band of the mercenaries.

 In ca. 1336, it was decided that Dušan would divorce Jelena, his wife, as she had not yet given birth to an heir.
 At the same time, talks began with Austrian Duke Otto V, that his niece, German King Frederick the Fair's daughter Elizabeth be married to Dušan.
 Austrian delegates arrived at Kotor, in maritime Serbia, in the spring.
 The mediator of the matter was Palman.
-Elizabeth, whom they did not ask for consent, was appalled by the thought that she was pushed into the unknown world, in a barbarous land in the East, to marry a King of a different faith, who already was married.
+Elizabeth, whom they did not ask for consent, was appalled by the thought that she was pushed into the unknown world, to marry a King of a different faith, who already was married.
 She became acute anxious and died.
 When Queen Jelena heard of the potential divorce, she hurried to conceive, and promised a son, as to calm Dušan.
 Indeed, in the winter, Jelena became pregnant with a son.